from __future__ import annotations

 import pandas as pd

-from scipy.stats import iqr, norm
+from scipy.stats import iqr, median_abs_deviation

 from ..bivariate.methods import find_elbow_point